Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 To maintain symbolic state, we modified the JRuby interpreter~\cite{jruby} to add an optional ``symbolic expression'' field to each Ruby object.
 For each class that we want represented symbolically, we implement a \texttt{with\_sym} method that returns a clone with a symbolic expression attached, and amend methods that we want instrumented to attach symbolic expressions to their results.
 Unmodified methods simply return an object with no expression attached, concretizing the result as desired.

-We implemented symbolic representations of nine built-in classes (including \texttt{String}, \texttt{Fixnum}, Booleans, and \texttt{NilClass}) and one Rails class (\texttt{ActiveSupport::TimeWithZone}), covering all symbolic inputs in our evaluation.
-For these classes we instrumented a few simple operations---equality, null-check, cloning, and logical negation~(\texttt{!})---that appear in the query-issuing core.
-Additional handling was needed for: \begin{description} \item[Certain primitive classes] We ensure that instances of \texttt{true}, \texttt{false}, and \texttt{nil} with different symbolic expressions are treated as equal and have identical hash code. \item[Mutable classes] Their mutating methods must by default clear the symbolic expression, lest it be out of sync with the new concrete state.
-For \texttt{String}, we implemented the clearing within JRuby's \texttt{RubyString::frozenCheck} method, which is called by all mutating methods. \end{description} At run time, \name's library attaches symbolic expressions to request and session parameters, and a modified Rails database layer attaches symbolic expressions to query results (\Cref{sec:implementation}).
+We implemented symbolic representations of ten classes (\texttt{String}, \texttt{Fixnum}, etc.) covering all symbolic inputs in our evaluation, and instrumented simple operations (equality, null-check, etc.) that appear in the query-issuing core.
+We ensured that instances of a singleton object (\texttt{true}, \texttt{false}, \texttt{nil}) with different symbolic expressions are treated as equal, and that a mutating method clears an object's symbolic expression by default.